NFischer08/Semi24-Fileexplorer/CONFIG.md

 Furthermore, there is a color config file for changing the appereance of the program.

 Note that you have to restart the program for changes to take effect.
+If you change anything affecting the files to index it is recommended to delete the database, since the program will only insert new files, but won't remove files you don't want to index anymore.

 ## General Config
 You can find it [here](src-tauri/data/config/config.json).